 Do you get a kettle, microwave, toilet brush etc?
-View our handy table (pdf 194kb) of what items are supplied in what accommodation.
+View our handy table (pdf 495kb) of what items are supplied in which accommodation.

 What standards should I expect in my accommodation?

 All Unilet houses conform to the HMO standards as defined by the local Council.
-Further information can be found in our terms and conditions page or by visiting the Bournemouth or Poole Borough Council websites.
+Further information can be found in our terms and conditions page or by visiting the Bournemouth, Christchurch and Poole Council website.

 When can I move in?

-If you have secured a room in the BU accommodation portfolio then your accommodation contract commences on Saturday 17 September*.
-However, you can arrive earlier, from Thursday15 September, at no extra cost.
-If you need to arrive earlier than 15 September, then you will need to contact and speak with your accommodation team directly to see if this is possible.
+If you have secured a room in the BU accommodation portfolio then your accommodation contract commences on Saturday 16 September.
+However, you can arrive earlier, from Thursday 14 September, at no extra cost.

 Can I bring my bicycle?